allypalanzi/allypalanzi.github.io/resume.md

 #### EXPERIENCE

-## Engineer, Nava PBC
+## Software Engineer, Nava PBC
 *April 2017 – Current*

-  - Tech lead on App 2 (the current HealthCare.Gov Application)
+  - Tech lead on the HealthCare.Gov marketplace application
-  - Engineer on App 3 (the future HealthCare.Gov Application)
+  - Lead a team of 3 engineers to prioritize and scope work
+  - Provide pairing, technical direction, and mentorship to teammates
+  - Handle complex relationships with stakeholders and other contract teams within the HealthCare.Gov ecosystem
-  - Work closely with engineers to research, redefine, and build the next version of HealthCare.Gov
+  - Work closely with engineers, designers, and product to research, redefine, and build the next version of HealthCare.Gov
   - Build scalable web applications that serve 30+ Million Americans

 <br>